zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

 When thinking about the whole application it becomes clear that there are a lot of routes to be matched.
 When writing these routes you have two options to decide from.
 One option to spent less time writing routes but in turn are a little bit slow in matching.
 And another option to write very explicit routes that match a little bit faster but require more work to define them.
-Let's take a loot at both of them.
+Let's take a look at both of them.

 Generic routes
 --------------